Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 The Moving Part

 It’s also expensive.
 No matter how you look at it, moving long-distance will cost you.
 Even if you pack your own stuff and use a U-Haul, you’re looking at over $1000.
 Pods, storage, and moving companies cost even more.
-Then, you have to pay all the fees for either buying or renting a new place – and good luck finding one if you have pets!
+Then, you have to pay all the fees for either buying or renting a new place, and good luck finding one if you have pets!

 After all that, you still have to pay security deposits, first/last month rents, pet fees if you are renting, closing costs, and down payments if you buy.
-Whatever way you look at it, a big move is expensive, which may be prohibitive for some.

 International Geoarbitrage